scaliwalker/edoardo_scali.github.io/research.md

 ---
 My academic research primarily focuses on forest pathology, a branch of plant pathology that studies diseases affecting forests and tree species.
 The main pathogens I investigate are fungi.

 As a PhD Student, I am examining the interactions between hosts and pathogens, specifically within the Cypress Canker Disease pathosystem.
 I conduct Dual-RNA sequencing experiments to identify the genes involved in the response to infection and to observe the effects of different climatic regimes on inoculated plants.
-This aspect is particularly important for understanding how cypress trees respond to diseases in the context of climate change.
+This aspect is particularly important for understanding how cypress trees respond to diseases in the context of [climate breakdown](https://www.act.nato.int/article/climate-breakdown-and-the-loss-of-biodiversity/#:~:text=Rising%20global%20temperatures%2C%20driven%20by,vital%20ecosystems%20face%20heightened%20risks.).

 ## My Research Interests

 **Forest Pathology**: Forests are vital ecosystems increasingly at risk from various factors.
-Climate change and the rampant international trade that facilitates the movement of alien organisms exert significant pressure on forest health.
+Climate breakdown and the rampant international trade that facilitates the movement of alien organisms exert significant pressure on forest health.
 Consequently, forests are becoming more susceptible to attacks from pathogenic microorganisms.

 **Host-Pathogen Interaction**: I study what happens during different steps of the infection process by applying dual-RNA seq.
 When plants and pathogens interact with each other, many conditions can influence the outcome of an infection.
 I am dedicated to understanding these processes by studying the [Cypress Canker Disease](https://www.agric.wa.gov.au/diseases/cypress-canker) pathosystem.